 "Always be full of joy in the Lord.
 I say it again – rejoice!"
 Philippians 4:4 (NLT)

-Write it on flash cards to send with your kids that day.
+Write it on flash cards to send with your kids throughout the week and month.
 To make it fun you can also allow your kids to write it on their bathroom mirrors with a glass crayon or dry erase marker!

-Next week we will continue the month of February with the godly character trait, JOY.
-We will learn that because Jesus is alive, we can have joy!
+Next week we will get to learn that because Jesus is alive, we can have joy!